Skip to main content

 The following functions can be applied to non-canonical expressions.
 The do not depend on the canonical form, but reflect the structure of the expression.

-Evaluate to a dictionary expression containing information about an identifier such as its domain, its attributes, its value, etc…
+Evaluate to a dictionary expression containing information about a symbol such as its type, its attributes, its value, etc...

 Evaluate to a sequence of the arguments of expression.